tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/运维指南/视频卡顿怎么办_intl_en.md

-## 1. What can cause a stutter during CSS?
+## 1. What can cause a stutter during live streaming?
 ![](https://main.qcloudimg.com/raw/c38bbed25d2953aea75f76764522e25d.png)
 Generally, there are three reasons for the stutter:
 - **Reason 1: low frame rate**
 If the VJ uses a low-end phone, or there are CPU intensive applications running at the background, the frame rate of the video could be low.
-Typically, for an CSS to play smoothly, the frame rate of the video stream should be higher than 15 FPS.
+Typically, for a live streaming to play smoothly, the frame rate of the video stream should be higher than 15 FPS.
 A frame rate lower than 10 FPS is **too low**, and can cause a stutter at **all the viewer ends**.
 - **Reason 2: upstream clog**
 When pushing, VJs' phones generate audio and video data constantly.
 If the upstream bandwidth of a phone is too low, the generated audio and video data could clog the phone network and fails to be pushed, causing the stutter at **all the viewer ends**.
  Even though **domestic operators** offer broadband packages with a downstream bandwidth as fast as 10 Mbps, 20 Mbps or even 100 Mbps, the upstream bandwidth is highly limited.
 In many small cities, the upstream bandwidth is limited to 512 Kbps (i.e. a maximum of 64 KB data can be uploaded per second).
  **Wi-Fi** follows the IEEE 802.11 specification of carrier-sense multiple access and collision avoidance (CSMA/CA).
 To put it simply, a Wi-Fi hot spot can communicate with only one phone at one time, and other phones must verify or query if communication is possible before initiating a connection to a hot spot.
 Therefore, the more people using a Wi-Fi hot spot, the slower the connection is.
 Furthermore, Wi-Fi signal decays greatly when passing through walls or obstacles, and most of the families seldom take the Wi-Fi router position and the strength of Wi-Fi signal across rooms into consideration during the design and decoration of their houses.
 Even the VJs themselves probably don't know how many walls are there between their routers and the rooms where they push video streams.
 - **Reason 3: bad downstream connection**
 That is, the viewer's downstream bandwidth is insufficient or the network condition is unstable.
-For example, suppose the bitrate of an CSS stream is 1 Mbps (i.e. every second 1 M bits of data need to be downloaded).
+For example, suppose the bitrate of a live streaming is 1 Mbps (i.e. every second 1 M bits of data need to be downloaded).
 If the bandwidth at the viewer end is not fast enough, the viewer would experience serious stutter.
 Bad downstream connection only affects the viewers in the current network environment.

 ## 2. Status Monitor
 The RTMP SDK provides a status feedback mechanism, by which the RTMP SDK reports various status parameters every 1-2 seconds.
 You can register the **TXLivePushListener** listener to obtain these status parameters.